AI search has changed the rules. It’s faster, conversational, and powered by LLMs that summarize answers and cite sources.

 Strategy 8: Monitor Engagement Metrics to Optimize for AI Search

 AI search engines are not just reading your content, they’re watching how users interact with it.
-In 2025, behavioral signals help AI decide which pages deserve visibility.
+In 2026, behavioral signals help AI decide which pages deserve visibility, which is why many teams now rely on tools like ChatGPT Visibility Tracker to understand where and how their content is appearing inside AI-generated answers alongside traditional SERP metrics.

 How AI Search Learns from User Interaction